mircomartin/shopify-theme1/README.md

 - Featured-Collection -> Customizable
 - Video -> Customizable
 - Template-Aboutus -> In progress...
-- Index  -> In progress
+- Index  -> In progress ...
+- Footer -> In progress...

 ### TEMPLATES:
 - 404.json